interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 #### Selecting scales

-Settlement engines MUST use the denomination of its settlements, which is typically the smallest denomination of the asset on the settlement system, as the scale to perform or fulfill requests.
+Settlement engines are RECOMMENDED to perform or fulfill requests with amounts denominated in the same scale as its settlements.

-Accounting systems and settlement engines are RECOMMENDED to use the same denomination or scale to minimize conversion inconsistencies, but MAY use different denominations.
-For example, micropayments may require more precision than can actually be settled, or database limitations of the accounting system may require less precision than the settlement system is capable of.
+Account balances within the accounting systems are RECOMMENDED to be denominated in the same scale as their corresponding settlement engine, but MAY use different ones.
+For example, micropayments may require more precision than can actually be settled, or databases may limit precision to less than the settlement system is capable of.

 #### `Quantity` JSON type